oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

    ![Deploy Spatial Studio](images/mp-02.png)

-4. If you have an existing preferred compartment then select it, otherwise leave the default (root).
+4. If you have an existing preferred compartment, then select it, otherwise leave the default (root).
 Accept the terms and conditions, and click **Launch Stack**

    ![Deploy Spatial Studio](images/mp-04.png)